-The BMS disconnects the battery from the load if 100% of the usable energy is consumed.
-The usable energy is the rated Ah of the battery (new battery at 25DegC, see the Specification section within).
-An over-discharged battery typically has a voltage less than 23V.
+The BMS disconnects the battery from the load if it is drained to less than 3-5% remaining charge (an over-discharge condition).
+An over-discharged battery typically has a voltage less than 22V.
 If the BMS disconnects the battery, the voltage reading of the battery will be zero volts.
-Excessive cranking protection logic includes current, temperature and time monitoring to limit "high current use" (>100 amps) to 1-30 seconds in any 60 second period.
+Excessive cranking protection logic includes current, temperature and time monitoring to limit "high current use" (engine cranking) to 10 -30 seconds in any 60 second period.
 If the battery terminals are "shorted" (or a low impedance load is connected across terminals), which causes the battery volts to instantaneously drop to a very low level, the battery will disconnect from the load to protect the cells and BMS from damage (short circuit protection).
 If the BMS disconnects due to excessive cranking protection or short circuit protection, the BMS will automatically reconnect after a cooldown period (typically 1-3 minutes).
 The BMS is designed for short circuit protection > 1000 Amps.